What is Node in Networking: Are Nodes really Important?

 Type of Node Roles Example

-End Node Includes devices that is used for data consumption Computers, printers, iOT devices and more.
+End Node Includes devices that are used for data consumption Computers, printers, iOT devices, and more.

 Telecommunication node specialized nodes for sending data across large distances Mobile towers, fiber optic nodes, etc.